nicotine-plus/nicotine-plus/README.md

 To run it from git master see: [RUNFROMGIT](doc/RUNFROMGIT.md)

-A package repository for Debian/Ubuntu containing latest git master based package is also availabe: [GITDEB](doc/GITDEB.md)
+A Debian/Ubuntu repository containing latest git master based packages is also available see: [GITDEB](doc/GITDEB.md)

-### Installation / Packaging
+### Packaging

-For installation / packaging instruction see: [INSTALL](doc/INSTALL.md)
+For packaging instructions see: [PACKAGING](doc/PACKAGING.md)

 For downstream packages patches see: [DISTRO_PATCHES](doc/DISTRO_PATCHES.md)